ivcap-works/ivcap-df/README.md

+# ivcap-df

-# A Python Library for interacting with the IVCAP Data Fabric
+A Python Library for interacting with the IVCAP Data Fabric

 ## Defining Schemas